Temporal Knowledge Question Answering via Abstract Reasoning Induction: Experiment

-\ourmodel significantly outperforms the current state-of-the-art models, achieving a relative improvement of 29.7\% on the \ourq dataset and a 9.27\% increase in performance on the \cronq dataset.
-These substantial gains can be attributed to our developed framework for knowledge adaptability and the abstract methodology instruction mechanism, which empower LLMs to make advanced decisions.
+\ourmodel significantly outperforms current state-of-the-art TKGQA models, achieving a relative improvement of 29.7\% on the \ourq dataset and a 9.27\% increase in performance on the \cronq dataset.
+These substantial gains can be attributed to the knowledge adaptability and the abstract methodology instruction mechanism, which empower LLMs to make advanced decisions.
 By leveraging abstract methodologies, LLMs can select optimal temporal reasoning steps without engaging with the specifics of the underlying knowledge.